-Neutrality: Neutral beings are more self-centered, and in their actions tend to do what will serve themselves.
-They might commit acts considered good or evil, but philosophically they don't adhere to any extreme.
+Neutrality: Neutral beings are more self-centered.
+They believe in a balance between the ideas of law and chaos, and in their actions, they tend to do what will serve themselves.
+They might commit good or evil acts to further their own ends and generally will not put others' needs ahead of their own.